jkeohan/bonus_lectures/AWS/intro-lambda-functions/intro-to-lambda.md

 #### Lambda

 - Create each of the remaining Lambda functions needed for the rest of our routes
-- Edit the body to return back the same message as before but replace both **GET /projects** with the method and route name.
+- Edit the body to return back the same message as before but replace the **GET /projects** text with the method and route name.
 - Create a new test in Lambda to confirm that each function works as expected

 #### API GATEWAY